lynxize/revite-nonsense/README.md

 ## FAQ
 ### Why is everything called Nonsense?
 Uh, I suck at names, okay?
-Suggestions are welcome.
+Suggestions are definitely welcome.

 ### Why not a Plugin?
 Revite's plugin API is very much incomplete, and isn't exactly... usable.
 As far as I know, this likely won't change, as the Revolt frontend is being rewritten.